Sarah Guppy: Patents and publications

-The family took out 10 patents in the first half of the nineteenth century, including a method of keeping ships free of barnacles that led to a government contract worth £40,000.
+The Guppy family took out 10 patents in the first half of the nineteenth century, including a method of keeping ships free of barnacles that led to a government contract worth £40,000.
 Other inventions included a bed with built-in exercise equipment, a device for a tea or coffee urn which would cook eggs in the steam as well as having a small dish to keep toast warm, and a device for "improvements in caulking ships, boats and other vessels."
 In later life she wrote The Cottagers and Labourers Friend and Dialogues for Children, invented the fire hood or Cook's Comforter, and patented a new type of candlestick that enabled candles to burn longer.

-A key barrier to Sarah Guppy’s success as an inventor was that she could not file for a patent under her own name.
+A barrier to Sarah Guppy’s success as an inventor was that she could not file for a patent under her own name.
 During this period, patents were considered valuable, as they contained intellectual property (HLB, 2019).
-She patented “New Mode of Constructing and Erecting Bridges and Railroads without Arches,” which turned out to be very ahead of her time, and seven years before Thomas Telford’s start on the suspension bridge (HLB, 2019).
+She patented “New Mode of Constructing and Erecting Bridges and Railroads without Arches,” placing her well ahead of her time, and seven years before Thomas Telford’s start on the suspension bridge (HLB, 2019).
 When Guppy granted Telford permission to use her design and ideas for free, there is little evidence that he or other engineers ever acknowledged her invention and gave her due credit (HLB, 2019).
-Sarah Guppy has been overlooked for her work in bridge engineering advancements, because her steps as a woman were taken over by big names in the engineering world, specifically male engineers.

-Something less publicized on Sarah Guppy was her active role in the social sphere, and philanthropic contributions to education and female education.
-Guppy published pamphlets relating to public health issues, agriculture, edicuation, and animal welfare (Higgitt, 2016).
-Additionally, Sarah Guppy cared for the welfare of vulnerable groups, and used her platform and voice to encourage progress and positive change towards a more equitable society (Higgitt, 2016).
+Sarah Guppy has been overlooked for her work in bridge engineering advances, because her contributions as a woman were taken over by prominent male engineers.
+Sarah Guppy was active in the social sphere, and philanthropic contributions to education and female education.
+She published pamphlets on public health issues, agriculture, education, and animal welfare.
+She advocated for vulnerable groups, using her platform and voice to encourage progress and positive change towards a more equitable society.

 Marriage and family

-After marrying Bristol merchant Samuel Guppy they lived in Queen Square and Prince Street, a leading light of the Bristol and Clifton social scene.
+After marrying Bristol merchant Samuel Guppy they lived in Queen Square and Prince Street.
+Guppy played a leading part in the Bristol and Clifton social scene.
 The couple had six children, including Thomas Richard, who with older brother Samuel operated the Friars Sugar Refinery in Bristol (1826–42) before becoming an engineer and associate of Brunel, contributing significantly to the design of SS Great Western and SS Great Britain.
 Brunel painted a portrait of the younger Sarah Guppy c.
 1836.